vinushma/angularQuestions/README.md

 12. What is map,filter,reduce ?
 13. What are first class functions ?
 14. What is null & undefined in Javascript ?
+14. What are pure functions ?
+15. What are arrow functions ?
+16. What are ES6 Features ?
+17. What is map, filter, reduce with examples

 </pre>